udacity/AIND-Sudoku/README.md

 ### Visualizing

-To visualize your solution, please only assign values to the values_dict using the ```assign_values``` function provided in solution.py
+To visualize your solution, please only assign values to the values_dict using the `assign_value` function provided in solution.py

 ### Submission
 Before submitting your solution to a reviewer, you are required to submit your project to Udacity's Project Assistant, which will provide some initial feedback.